fvioz/cash_register/components/products/README.md

 - `product.rb`: This file defines the `Product` model, which represents a product in the cash register system database.
 It includes attributes such as name, description and price, as well as methods for managing product details.

 - `product_entity.rb`: This file defines the `ProductEntity`, which is responsible for representing a product in the domain.

+- `product_service.rb`: This file contains the `ProductService`, which provides business logic related to products.
+It includes method for retrieving a product.